-Have you ever wondered where the Best Beaches in the United States were?
+Have you ever wondered where the Best Beaches in the United States are?

 The USA is a huge country and there are probably thousands of beaches.
 As you can imagine I have not had a chance to visit them all.
 I have been blessed to visit many beaches and I must say I never visit a beach I do not love.
 Based on my experiences thus far I have picked out what I think are the 10 best beaches in the United States.
 Here they are!